St Patrick's College, Strathfield: College Houses

 The house system dates back to the 1930s when boys were placed into four coloured houses for the annual swimming and athletic carnivals: Red, Gold, Green and Blue.
 During the 1970s the College expanded the four houses to six and named each after a significant person whose presence at the college had been pivotal to its development.
 In 1996 on the beatification of Edmund Rice, Power House was changed to Rice House.

 In 2012 the College Cup was launched and redefined the way in which the house system is used at St Patrick's College.
 In order to "foster healthy competition" amongst students, House points are awarded throughout the school year based on an individual's efforts in areas of academic achievement, co-curricular involvement and school spirit.
 These are then tallied with the results from the swimming and athletic carnivals and a house is declared the overall winner.

 Berg House pays tribute to the values and contribution made to the college by Brian Berg, the first Old Boy Brother to teach at St Patrick's.
 Brian Berg completed his Leaving Certificate at SPC in 1948 and entered into the Christian Brothers in 1950.
 Coghlan House honors the memory of J. V. Coghlan, Principal of St Patrick's College for two terms, 1936–1941 and 1945–1950.

 Crichton House is named after John Rewi Crichton, who, for many years, was a teacher at St Patrick's College.
 Hanrahan House recognises the efforts of educationist Michael Benignus Hanrahan, the first Principal of St Patrick's College.

 Hickey House honours a man who holds a significant place in the college's history, Patrick Ignatius Hickey.
 Rice house pays tribute to founder, Edmund Rice.

 Co-curriculum

-The school competes in such activities as rugby union, cricket, baseball, soccer, swimming, basketball, softball, golf, athletics, and tennis in the Independent Sporting Association competition and against CAS and GPS member schools.

 The college performs an annual musical and drama production featuring its students and others from Santa Sabina College.